kaiserschmarrn0/araiwm-config/README.md

 araiwm-config is configured by editing an araiwm.conf file and restarting an example araiwm.conf is provided in the repository

+note that more advanced options like keybinds can be changed by editing config.h and recompiling

 Installation
 ------------
 install using